Coolboyrajat/My-Telegram-Bot/README.md

 ## Notice  -  This Repo is not for newbies or noobs, so read the guide properly, No support will be provided for the deployment related errors and don't report useless deployment related errors, only Report Bot's Functionaning related issues, Read the Readme All extra features implemented by me is written there so don't ask or request for any other features.

+# Upcoming Features:
+- Multi drive Selection before uploading;
+  - If have enough rights it will show automatically 🤔, help!!
+- Uptobox can be use as Premium/Non-Premium Both;
+- leech 4gb files if Owner has a Premium.

 # Features:
 ## By [Radioactive](https://github.com/Coolboyrajat)
 - Mirror logs;